liqd/adhocracy-plus/README.md

 make watch
 ```

-Go to http://localhost:8004/ and login with admin@liqd.net | password

 ### Use Celery for task queues

 For a celery worker to pick up tasks you need to make sure that:
 - the redis server is running
     run: redis-cli ping (it should return: PONG)
 - the celery config parameter "always eager" is disabled (add `CELERY_TASK_ALWAYS_EAGER = False` to your `local.py`)
-    (Celery's always_eager is disabled to ensure tests run tasks when calling code instead of scheduling them via the Redis broker.)
+    Celery's always_eager is disabled to ensure tests run the celery tasks inline instead of scheduling them via the Redis broker.
     local.py should be under adhocracy_plus/config/settings, create one if it doesn't exist.
 This file saves settings for local development.

 To start a celery worker node in the foreground, call: